-Defer immediate replacement of the Westport trunk main pending further investigation of the condition.
-Still pipe tunnel one at a cost of \$1.550m with an anticipated subsidy of \$0.75m in 2015.
+Defer immediate replacement of the Westport trunkmain pending further investigation of the condition.
+Still pipe tunnel one at a cost of \$1.550 m with an anticipated subsidy of \$0.75m in 2015.
 An amount of \$100,000 has been allowed to undertake an investigation of the trunk main to Westport to determine the optimum timing and lengths of pipe to be replaced.
-An amount of \$3.9m has been provided for in 2016/2017.
+An amount of \$4.1m has been provided for in 2017/2018.

-Option 2 is the chosen option in the plan as it:
+Option 2 was the chosen option in the plan as it: